 If you truly want to qualify for a good credit card APR, you can always call your credit card company and negotiate the terms with them.

-There is nothing wrong with being honest with your credit card issuer about your need to have a lower interest rate.
+It’s perfectly fine to be honest with your credit card issuer about needing a lower interest rate.
 You can explain to them that it can help you spend less on interest rates and more on using the credit card.

-If you already have a good relationship with your credit card company, make this a leverage to grant your request.
+If you have a strong relationship with your credit card company, make this a leverage to grant your request.

 Conclusion